yanik-thurner/resume/README.md

 ![example image](https://github.com/yanik-thurner/resume/blob/main/images/example.png?raw=true)

-For now I won't publish the class file, at least until I get my first job, in case of the unlikely event that we apply for the same one.
-So this repo should just demonstrate that I can do LaTeX and built the CV myself.
-Here is a little bit of documentation.

 The usage is simple, since most of the technical stuff is inside the class file.
 The following commands are relevant:
 - Setting the important variables:
     - **\\title{repository\_name}**: The name of the repository that is displayed.